anupam-halder-india/optimizer/README.md

 - 🧹 Optimize software settings to achieve optimal performance.
 - 🌐 Customize website optimizations for a faster browsing experience.

-## Getting Started
+## Getting Started 🌟

-To get started with the Optimizer project, follow these steps:
+To get started ✨ with the Optimizer project 📽️, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/optimizer.git`
 2. Navigate to the project directory: `cd optimizer`